-Motorcycle stability control – added safety to the ride
+Motorcycle stability control (MSC) – added safety to the ride

 Braking and accelerating through a bend are critically important for motorcyclists.
-Standard ABS algorithms do not take the lean into account and cannot adjust the antilock function while the bike is cornering.
+As standard ABS algorithms do not take the lean into account, they cannot adjust the antilock function while the bike is cornering.

-In 2008, we decided to change that.
-Our accident research identified the need for ABS to include a stability control mechanism.
-In less than five years, the advanced research project went from launch to series production of MSC – motorcycle stability control.
+In 2008, accident researchers at Bosch came to the conclusion that the motorcycle ABS should be extended to include a stability control mechanism.
+In less than five years, the Bosch MSC (motorcycle stability control) research project went from launch to volume production of MSC.

-Our researchers began by studying the physical principles of braking in a bend to focus their research and develop a practical solution.
+During the concept phase, our researchers studied the physical principles of braking in a bend, focusing on various research topics, and analyzing the feasibility of various solution approaches.
 They tested various concepts for lean-angle measurement that could recognize cornering situations.
-A simulation environment and test vehicle were built to conduct realistic tests.
+And a simulation environment and test vehicle were developed.

 The next step was to create an algorithm that could accurately determine the lean angle for cornering.
-The research findings led to prototypes of cornering ABS and corner traction controls.
-All relevant data in the two-wheeler was recorded: wheel speeds, lean angle, pitch angle, acceleration, brake pressure and more.
-This enabled it to intervene in critical situations.
+The research findings led the team to build prototypes of ABS with MSC function and traction control for motorcycles.
+All relevant data in the two-wheeler was recorded: wheel speeds, lean angle, pitch angle, acceleration, brake pressure and much more.
+This enabled it to detect critical situations and to intervene as required.

-The result was a system that would prevent the wheels from locking up during braking, the drive wheel from spinning, skidding in curves, and lift in the front wheel during acceleration.
-On top of that, the system ensures the optimum distribution of brake force between both wheels – even if only one brake is being applied.
+The result is a system that prevents the wheels from locking up during braking, the drive wheel from spinning, skidding when braking in curves, and lift in the front wheel during acceleration.
+On top of that, the system also ensures the optimum distribution of brake force between both wheels – even if only one brake is being applied.

 In recognition of their research, the MSC project team received the coveted internal “Robert Bosch Innovation Award” in 2013 and the international “CLEPA Safety Innovation Award” in 2014.

-Bosch put an indelible mark on motorcycling with the introduction of motorcycle stability control, or MSC in 2013.
+Bosch put an indelible mark on motorcycling with the introduction of motorcycle stability control (MSC).
 It improves riding stability and braking performance while riding straight or cornering, making riding safer and more fun than ever before.